 For both offshore and on inland waterways, having the best VHF marine radio is not just for boat owners, but also jet skiers, kayakers and other outdoor adventurers on the water.

-We’ve reviewed the top rated VHF marine radios for 2018 and have put together a helpful guide to help you select the model that’s right for you.
+We’ve reviewed the top rated VHF marine radios and have put together a helpful guide to help you select the model that’s right for you.

 - Uniden MHS126 Handheld Submersible VHF Marine Radio